ga-wdi-boston/mongodb-crud/README.md

 ### Code along: Read People and Doctors

 Together we'll build a query to our people collections table.
 Let's see if we can find all people born after a date.
-Now, how about doctors with a specific specialty?
+How about the number of people under 5 feet tall, and doctors who perform surgery?

 ### Lab: Read Ingredients